janet-dev/ci-milestone-project-2/TESTING.md

         <h2 align="left"><img src="docs/testing/manual/email-input-border.jpg"></h2>

-    2. Clicking or tapping on the *Send My Idea* button will initiate the HTML basic error checking.
+    2. Clicking or tapping on the *Send My Idea* button will initiate the HTML basic error checking:
 		- if no text is entered into the text boxes:
 			- error message = *Please fill out this field.*